Much Ado About Nothing Language and Communication Quotes

 There’s something to be said about Don John’s language – while everyone else is clearly passionate about the proceedings, and full of words, explanations, and fury – Don John speaks only a single line.
 His phrase’s simplicity is so forceful that you might almost think it was true – if you didn’t know he was a determined villain.

-me to say I loved nothing so well as you.
-But believe me not; and
+possible for me to say I loved nothing so well as you,

-yet I lie not.
-I confess nothing, nor I deny nothing.
-I am sorry
+nothing, nor I deny nothing.
+I am sorry for my

 Beatrice has just heard Benedick bare his soul.
 Rather than pouring her heart out to him in return, she stumbles over her words, finally just declaring that she’s worried for Hero.
 This uneasiness is unique for Beatrice – she usually has a perfect quick and cutting reply for everything.
 It’s not clear whether she’s unsure of her feelings for Benedick, or is afraid to admit she loves Benedick, or maybe is just really caught up with her cousin’s life being ruined.